Colombia - Country Commercial Guide

 Market opportunities for health foods and organic products are expanding given growing obesity trends and GOC support for healthy living campaigns.

-The cold chain is deficient in Colombia.
+Cold chain logistics is deficient in Colombia.

 U.S. food suppliers and manufacturers have a positive reputation for food safety, availability, quality, and delivery.